USYD-Center-of-Telecom-and-IoT/USYD-Center-of-Telecom-and-IoT.github.io/README.md

-# USYD-Center-of-Telecom-and-IoT.github.io-
+# USYD Center of Telecom and IoT
-The introduction of the center of telecom &amp; IoT
+This is the official website of USYD Center of Telecom and IoT.
+Here, we publicise our research accomplishments including codes.